CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/12-query-data-in-kql-database.md

 # Lab 3: Work with data in a Microsoft Fabric eventhouse

-## Estimated Duration: 30 minutes
+#### Estimated Duration: 30 minutes

-In this lab, you will create and populate an eventhouse in Microsoft Fabric using sample data related to taxi rides.
+In this lab, you will create and populate an eventhouse in Microsoft Fabric using sample data related to bike rides.
 You will configure an eventstream to ingest real-time data into your eventhouse and then explore the captured data using both Kusto Query Language (KQL) and SQL.
 This lab will help you understand how to manage and analyze real-time event data in a structured, queryable format.

 ## Lab Objectives